 How do I register?

-There are several ways to register.
-The easiest way is to create an account in our online store and pay by credit card or e-check.
-(Paying by e-check saves us money, and we will love you for it!)
-You may also drop by the studio to register in person during office hours (Monday-Thursday 3-8pm, Saturday 10-5pm), or we can take registrations by credit card over the telephone.
+Right now, with all our classes and business operations online due to coronavirus, the easiest way is to create an account in our online store and pay by credit card or e-check.
+(Paying by e-check saves us money, and we will love you for it!).
+If you have any trouble with online registration, please email us: email@example.com

 What forms of payment do you accept?

 We accept credit cards (MasterCard, Visa, AmEx) online (see above).
-Payment by cash or check at the studio is also accepted and, indeed, encouraged (again, saving us those nasty credit card fees).
+While the studio is closed to in-person classes, we are not able to accept cash or checks at this time.
 Please note: in all cases, you will need to create an account in our online store for us to be able to record your payments.

 Is it possible to join classes after the session has started?

-In most cases, yes, unless the class is full; we will pro-rate the fee from the time you join.
-Call the office to verify that there is still room and to determine the fee.
+In most cases, yes, we will pro-rate the fee from the time you join.
+The online payment system will determine the prorated fees automatically.

 What should I wear?